 Staying home can be just as fun as going on vacation.
 These staycation ideas will help you relax and have a good time.

 Sign up for in-person or virtual classes, and learn a new skill.
 Whether you opt to try out some beginner yoga classes at a local studio or take an online pastry decorating class, your staycation allows you the time to dedicate a few hours to exploring something you’ve always wanted to learn.
 Check out your town’s official website or community Facebook pages for a list of available classes you might be interested in joining.
 Then, dedicate a little time each day to improving your new skill set.

 2. Book a night in a local hotel

-There’s just something so luxurious about staying overnight in a hotel: the bed that you don’t need to make in the morning, the room service, the all-you-can-eat breakfast buffet, the in-house gym or indoor pool.
+There’s just something so luxurious about staying overnight in a hotel: The bed that you don’t need to make in the morning, the room service, the all-you-can-eat breakfast buffet, the in-house gym, and the indoor pool.
 Just because you aren’t getting on a plane or traveling for hours by car, that doesn’t mean you can’t enjoy a night in a hotel.
 If you’re looking for local deals, check out sites like hotels.com, where there are always deals aplenty, especially for last-minute bookings.

 3. See your town through the eyes of a tourist